 Funder: Health Resources and Services Administration

-Summary: Funds organizational and workforce capacity-building for tribal and urban Indian organizations to strengthen HIV prevention, testing, and care systems.
+Summary: Supports capacity-building, training, and technical assistance for tribal and urban Indian organizations to improve HIV prevention, care, and treatment systems.

-This opportunity, administered by the Health Resources and Services Administration (HRSA) HIV/AIDS Bureau with support from the Minority HIV/AIDS Fund, funds three entities to deliver HIV training and technical assistance (T/TA) to Tribes, Tribal organizations, and Urban Indian organizations.
-The goal is to build organizational and workforce capacity to implement sustainable, system-level changes that improve the identification of undiagnosed American Indian and Alaska Native individuals with HIV, increase linkage and re-engagement in HIV care, and improve viral suppression rates.
+This Health Resources and Services Administration (HRSA) opportunity funds three entities to provide HIV training and technical assistance (T/TA) to Tribes, Tribal organizations, and Urban Indian organizations.
+The goal is to build organizational and workforce capacity for implementing sustainable, system-level improvements that enhance identification of undiagnosed individuals with HIV, increase linkage and re-engagement in HIV care, and improve viral suppression rates among American Indian and Alaska Native populations.